-1 illustrates the overview of the major components prototype in the system.
+Fig. 1 illustrates the overview of the major components prototype in the system.
 The processes are divided into four parts: collecting data (collecting), resources search, data analysis (analyzing), verification of valuable resources (verification or test).
 Here LRV (learning resource value) is the method to define and improve the definition of resources value (quality), which will be explained and discussed in the later chapters.